Waiddy1021/Lab-Report-2/labreport2.md

 ![Image](Img2.png)

 However, all may seem good, but the code has an error in it.
-When given another test example, the expected value for the parameter[0] is supposed to be 3, but instead it was 2
+When given another test example, the expected value for the parameter[0] is supposed to be 3, but instead it was 0.

 ![Image](Img3.png)
+Test failed image:

 ![Image](Img4.png)

 When, reading throughout the code, we can see a newarray has been created, but nothing is getting added into it.
 To fix the bug we will simplility rewrite line 20. and return newArray

 ![Image](Img5.png)
+Test pass Img, when the test is run again:

 ![Image](Img6.png)

 and when it is run, all the test have been passed.